cloudfoundry/diego-release/.github/ISSUE_TEMPLATE/pr-review-request.md

 ---

+## Welcome!
-**This is only for PR's submitted to one of diego's sub-components**
+If you're here request review of a PR submitted to one of diego's sub-components, you're in the right place.
 ***************************************************************************************************

-Thanks for your contribution.
-Please provide a link to the PR you'd like us to review and we'll take a look!
+**Simply provide a URL to the PR you'd like us to review, submit this issue and we'll take a look!**

-### URL to the PR:

 *URL here*